kstenerud/dogma/kbnf.md

 Calculations
 ------------

 Calculations perform arithmetic operations on [numbers](#numbers), producing a new number.
+The left or right operand will be promoted to the wider type of the two ([unsigned, signed, real](#types)), and the operation will be performed in the wider type (i.e. `signed / signed` performs integer division, but `signed / real` or `real / signed` performs real division).
+Numbers cannot be coerced to a narrower type.

+**Note**: As an exception, unsigned subtraction produces a signed result when the subtraction produces a negative value.
+Care must be taken to ensure type compatibility.

 The following operations can be used: